| Implications

 with passenger vehicles often leading the way.
 Engines designed

 to run specifically on vegetable oil fuels bring further advantages.
+Vegetable oil fuels have the great advantage over fossil

 fuels of being potentially carbon neutral.
 Carbon dioxide